jadecobra/python_tdd_exercises/source/classes.rst

   .. code-block:: python

     # Exceptions Encountered
     # AssertionError
     # ModuleNotFoundError
     # AttributeError
     # NameError

-* I change the name as an assignment to the null value :doc:`None <data_structures_none>`
+* I change the name to an assignment to the null value :doc:`None <data_structures_none>`

   .. code-block:: python

     ClassWithPass = None

 * and then redefine the variable as a class using the python `class <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ keyword

   .. code-block:: python

     class ClassWithPass:

   the terminal shows an :doc:`IndentationError` because I declared a class without adding any indented text
 * I add the new error to the list of exceptions encountered

   .. code-block:: python

     # Exceptions Encountered
     # AssertionError
     # ModuleNotFoundError
     # AttributeError
     # NameError
     # IndentationError

-* python has the `pass <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ keyword to use as a placeholder for moments like this
+* python has the `pass <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ keyword to use as a placeholder for moments like this cue `Kelly Clarkson <https://youtu.be/S7b8ADhadJU?si=TxScdecOYlsxB5uW>`_

   .. code-block:: python

     class ClassWithPass:

         pass

   and the terminal shows passing tests